fabiafowler/Fridge/README.md

 The home page would allow you to see what items in the fridge, with options to add, update or delete these files provided on the app

-I planned using my Trello board (link here https://trello.com/b/clVv6OSR/in-my-fridge).
+I planned using my Trello board [click here to view](https://trello.com/b/clVv6OSR/in-my-fridge).
 I used the agile method to cover the MVP first, and then added more functionalities and options in later sprints.

 ### Risk Assessment